mik-jozef/chalk/spec-notes.md

 if `stream is Stream<T>`, `[ a, ...stream, b ]` should create array of `T&a.type&b.type` if `stream.length` is known at compile time, `( a, ...stream, b )` should create a `stream.length + 2`-tuple of `T&a.type&b.type`
-Rational numbers in stl? thay would have to have a big warning in documentation they are just for storing user input like `0.1`, not for computation maybe they shouldn't even implement Number
+Rational numbers in stlib? thay would have to have a big warning in documentation they are just for storing user input like `0.1`, not for computation maybe they shouldn't even implement Number
 `class C = class<type A, type B> {}`? this should probably be an error